Rhinoceros (band): Career

-The next two years saw many changes of the line-up and two more albums.
-From the time of their second album Satin Chickens (1969), Rothchild and Mohawk were no longer involved with production.
+The next two years saw many changes of the lineup and two more albums.
+From the time of their second album, Satin Chickens (1969), Rothchild and Mohawk were no longer involved with production.
 The album was instead produced by David Anderle.
-Bassist Jerry Penrod abruptly departed from the band after the album's completion; he was briefly replaced by Danny Weis' brother, Steve, and later by Finley's cousin and former bandmate in Jon & Lee & The Checkmates Peter Hodgson.
-Hodgson had lost out to Jerry Penrod in the initial auditions and had then joined David Clayton-Thomas in Toronto for his "David Clayton-Thomas Combine".
+Bassist Jerry Penrod abruptly departed from the band after the album's completion; he was briefly replaced by Danny Weis' brother, Steve, and later by Finley's cousin and former bandmate in Jon and Lee & The Checkmates Peter Hodgson.
+Hodgson had lost out to Jerry Penrod in the initial auditions and had then joined David Clayton-Thomas in Toronto for his David Clayton-Thomas Combine.
 He later returned to Los Angeles to work with Jackson Browne before finally joining Rhinoceros in April 1969.
-Three more band members would leave before the recording of the third album: first was guitarist Doug Hastings, who left that summer to be replaced by another Checkmate, Larry Leishman, who had played with "Freedom Fair" and "The Power Project" until mid-1968 and then with Bobby Kris & The Imperials.
+Three more band members would leave before the recording of the third album: first was guitarist Doug Hastings, who left that summer to be replaced by another Checkmate, Larry Leishman, who had played with Freedom Fair and The Power Project until mid-1968 and then with Bobby Kris & The Imperials.
 A bit later Alan Gerber left the band due to disagreements over band manager Billy Fields' decision to not have them perform at Woodstock; Billy Mundi would follow him shortly after.
 The two roles of singer and drummer were taken up by The Checkmates' manager/drummer Duke Edwards, who had also played with Rhinoceros newcomer Leishman in The Duke Edwards Cycle in early 1969.
-The lineup of John Finley (vocals), Danny Weis (guitars), Michael Fonfara (organ), Peter Hodgson (bass), Larry Leishman (guitars) and Duke Edwards (drums, vocals) moved to New York and recorded the third and last Rhinoceros album, "Better Times Are Coming", in 1970.
-Then the band did some shows at Fillmore East, after which Edwards was replaced by Dr. John drummer Richard Crooks, who in turn would be replaced by Malcolm Tomlinson, who stayed with the band until their dissolution, before mid 1971.
+The lineup of John Finley (vocals), Danny Weis (guitars), Michael Fonfara (organ), Peter Hodgson (bass), Larry Leishman (guitars) and Duke Edwards (drums, vocals) moved to New York and recorded the third and last Rhinoceros album, Better Times Are Coming, in 1970.
+Then the band did some shows at Fillmore East, after which Edwards was replaced by Dr. John drummer Richard Crooks, who in turn would be replaced by Malcolm Tomlinson, who stayed with the band until their dissolution, before mid-1971.

 Blackstone

 In 1971, after the breakup of Rhinoceros, John Finley, Michael Fonfara, Peter Hodgson, Danny Weis and Larry Leishman formed a new group called Blackstone, later referred to by Weis as "an attempt to re-capture some of the fun we had in Rhinoceros".
-They recorded an album for Canadian label GRT, produced by Paul Rothchild.
+They recorded an album for Canadian label GRT, titled On the Line (1973), produced by Paul Rothchild.
 The musicians then went their separate ways.